 Staff reported there was an open and transparent culture at the practice which encouraged candour and honesty.
-Staff felt confident they could raise issues or concerns at any time with the practice management team without fear of discrimination.
-All staff told us the practice was a relaxed and friendly environment to work in and they enjoyed working together as a team.
+Staff felt confident they could raise issues or concerns at any time with the provider without fear of discrimination.
+All staff told us the practice was a relaxed and friendly environment to work in and they enjoyed coming to work at the practice.